Skip to Main Content

 1. Evaluate your needs.
 Discuss your organization’s donor database needs with your executive director, board members, and other relevant team members.
 Identify the challenges you have with your current system and which needs are the most pressing.

 4. Research your options and schedule demos.
-Explore solutions recommended by peers, top provider lists, and other online resources to see which ones match up with your needs and budget.
+Explore solutions recommended by peers, top provider lists, and other online resources to see which ones match your needs and budget.
 Then, choose a few providers to schedule demos with to see the software up close and ask any questions you have.

 Remember that your donor database will be an important part of your nonprofit’s operations for years to come, so make sure to create a thorough plan and have clear priorities to focus your search.

-5 donor database options to consider
+7 donor database solutions to consider

-Bonterra Fundraising and Engagement
+1. Bonterra Fundraising and Engagement

-Bonterra Fundraising and Engagement is a comprehensive donor database that includes a full suite of fundraising tools.
-Our software was built on the best nonprofit solutions on the market to provide you with a unified platform that meets all your fundraising and donor engagement needs.
-Fundraising and Engagement comes with all the essential donor database features you need, including:
+Bonterra Fundraising and Engagement is a comprehensive donor database with a full suite of fundraising tools.
+Our software provides you with a unified platform experience that meets all your fundraising and donor engagement needs.

 The Bonterra network includes over 16,000 organizations, and our donor database software has helped nonprofits raise over $3.5 billion collectively.
-To learn more about why nonprofits love Fundraising and Engagement and how impactful it can be for your nonprofit, explore our case studies

-Raiser’s Edge NXT
+2. Raiser’s Edge NXT

-Salesforce Nonprofit Cloud
+3. Salesforce Nonprofit Cloud

-Givebutter
+4. Givebutter

-Bloomerang
+5. Bloomerang

 Bloomerang is another donor database that acts as a full-suite solution for nonprofits.
 The platform includes donor management, volunteer management, and fundraising tools to help growing nonprofits streamline their operations, but it has more limited customization options.
 You might consider this database if your organization is small to mid-size and customization isn’t your top priority.

-Getting started with your chosen donor database
+Get started with the best donor database for nonprofits

-The right donor database will allow you to create targeted, personalized messages and fundraising appeals, resulting in stronger relationships and greater fundraising success.
+Donor databases for nonprofits allow you to create targeted, personalized messages and fundraising appeals, resulting in stronger relationships and greater fundraising success.
 This is why it’s crucial for you to take your time and thoroughly research all your options to ensure your nonprofit’s success with using your new donor database.

 Share this page